 If you experience backups or blockages regularly even after having the pipes cleaned, then you may have an underlying issue such as tree root intrusion, channeling, cracks letting surrounding soil in, or a misaligned pipe connection.
 These issues can be detected by getting a sewer video inspection.

 2) Sewer Gas Odor

 If you can smell sewer gas in or around your home or building, this is a tell-tale symptom that there is a crack somewhere in your sewer system.
-A sanitary sewer should be air tight everywhere with the exception of vent stacks on your roof which allow for the sewage to move downhill.
+A sanitary sewer should be airtight everywhere with the exception of vent stacks on your roof which allows for the sewage to move downhill.
 This means that you should never smell sewer odor unless there was a crack or opening in your sanitary sewer lines.